-Math in 1st grade is a topic getting lots of attention these days, especially guided math.
+Math in 1st grade and every grade level is a topic getting lots of attention these days, especially guided math.
 I couldn’t agree more that it is extremely important to teach guided math in 1st grade.
-We, as teachers, are always trying to improve our students’ learning process.
-We want to be able to help and give as many students as possible individualized instruction to help them reach their potential.
-Guided math may be able to do that for your learners!
+We, as teachers, are always trying to improve our students’ learning process and their individual needs.
+We want to be able to help and give as many students as possible individualized instruction to help them reach their potential for student achievement.
+Guided math may be able to find the best ways to do that for your learners!

 What Is Guided Math in 1st Grade?

 Guided math in 1st grade is very similar to guided reading.
-During guided reading, teachers take small groups of similarly leveled learners and work with them on material that will help them grow.
-While the teacher is meeting with one group, there are other groups working on stations around the room to improve reading skills as a small group or independently without teacher assistance.
-Guided math works similarly.
-A classroom would have whole group guided math time in small groups instead of the traditional idea of the teacher standing in front of the whole class for the entirety of the math class.
-I also love ending my small groups with a fun math game to review the learning that day.
-My students, of course, love it too!
+Best practices for guided reading include teachers taking small groups of similarly leveled learners and working with them on material that will help them grow in an effective way.
+While the teacher is meeting with one group to address students’ needs, there are other groups working on stations around the room to improve reading skills as a small group or independently without teacher assistance.
+Guided math works similarly and is. great way to maximize student engagement.
+A classroom would have the whole group guided math time in small groups instead of the traditional idea of the teacher standing in front of the entire class for a whole class discussion.
+I also love ending my smaller groups with a fun math game to review the learning that day.
+My students, of course, love this great activity idea too!

 Pros Of Guided Math

 Guided math in 1st grade has a lot of pros.
-For one, it’s a lot harder to spot learning gaps in individual students in a whole group lesson.
-In small groups the teacher gets a better idea of who needs help and who needs enrichment.
-In whole group it’s not as easy or as quick to check student’s work.
-Also, in a small group setting you get more rich discussion from student’s and students that may not talk in large groups may tend to speak up more with only 4 or 5 other students listening.
+For one, it’s a lot harder to spot learning gaps in individual students with whole-class instruction.
+In small group discussions and lessons, the teacher gets a better idea of who needs help and who needs enrichment.
+In whole group instruction, it’s not as easy or as quick to check student’s work and meet the needs of the students.
+Also, in a small group setting you get more rich discussion from student’s and students that may not talk in a large group may tend to speak up more with only 4 or 5 other students listening.

 The best benefit of guided math groups is differentiated instruction.
 Help your struggling learners with some small group or individualized time to go over the concepts they don’t understand.
 You can finally take the time to sit down and understand where they are getting lost in your lessons.
 Sometimes, saying the same thing in a new way with one more example will help your learners finally understand the concept you’re teaching.
 Meet your learners where they are and help them feel successful while encouraging their math skills to grow.
 Check out this free word problem as an example of the ways you can use differentiated instruction in your guided math groups.
 If you want some easy tips to start differentiating today check out this blog post!